Separately Managed Accounts Explained

 SMAs generally have minimum investments that range from $100,000 to $1 million.
-It depends on the firm and the complexity of the strategy.
+This is dependent on the firm and the complexity of the strategy.
 As a result, separately managed accounts are more appropriate for high-net-worth or institutional investors.
 These types of investors want total control over their portfolios.
 Alternatively, they want to invest in strategies that aren’t available through mutual funds or exchange-traded funds.

 A benefit of Separately Managed Accounts

 One of the benefits of investing in an SMA is tax loss harvesting.
 Through tax loss harvesting, SMAs have allowed investors to reduce their tax burden.
 Tax loss harvesting is when an investor sells a stock that has suffered a capital loss to mitigate a capital gain liability obtained elsewhere.
-Whereas, when one invests in a mutual fund, tax loss harvesting is not possible.
-The fund manager makes all the purchasing and selling decisions.
-Without considering the tax implications for each participant, any capital gains or losses are distributed to all investors as the fund sells securities.
+However, tax loss harvesting is impossible when an investor invests in a mutual fund.
+The fund manager makes all the purchasing and selling decisions without considering the tax implications for each participant.
+Therefore, all capital gains or losses are distributed to all investors as the fund sells securities.

 Taxation of Separately Managed Accounts

 The taxation of SMAs is complex and varies by jurisdiction.
-Income from dividends, interest, short-term capital gains, foreign securities and other sources may be taxed differently in your jurisdiction compared to income from long-term capital gains, carried interest and stock options.
+Income from dividends, interest, short-term capital gains, foreign securities and other sources may be taxed differently in your jurisdiction than income from long-term capital gains, carried interest and stock options.

 For example, you can exclude 50% of any dividend received from an SMA treated as a portfolio dividend under US tax law if that dividend comes from a U.S.-source portfolio fund or an equity real estate fund (ERF).
 Portfolio dividends include the most common shares issued by mutual funds or exchange-traded funds (ETFs).
 However, certain international stocks don’t qualify as portfolio dividends because they are subject to a 30% withholding tax requirement.
-It could cause some investors to receive less than expected during their taxable year.
-It is dependent on when they sell those assets within their account.
+As a result, some investors receive less than expected during their taxable year.
+The amount received depends on when the investors sell those assets within their accounts.